Fundamental Duties (Article 51A) – Notes [GK PDF]

 [B] 42nd Amendment

-Fundamental Duties were added to the Indian Constitution based on the recommendations of which committee?
+Fundamental Duties were added to the Indian Constitution based on the recommendations of _______ committee.

 1. Article 21A